Erismena: Score

 Many opera scores by Cavalli have survived among the manuscripts of Venice's Biblioteca Marciana.
 According to Grove, there are two versions of Erismena in the Marciana, the later one being an adaptation for a 1670 revival.
 There is another score in the Bodleian Library, Oxford.

-While the libretto was published in 1655, the score was not published until 2018 when Bärenreiter edition appeared, based on one of the Marciana scores and the Bodleian score.
+While the libretto was published in 1655, the score was not published until 2018 when Bärenreiter edition appeared, based on one of the Marciana scores.
+The volume also includes the English version which uses the Bodleian score.

-English version
+The 'English 'Version'

-A manuscript score of Erismena, with English libretto, is the oldest surviving opera score in England, dating from the 1670s.
+A manuscript score of Erismena, with English underlay, is the oldest surviving opera score in England, dating from the 1670s.
 The score was in a private library until 2008.
-A public subscription raised £85,000 to donate the score to the Bodleian Library, Oxford, after export of the score had been blocked by the British Reviewing Committee on the Export of Works of Art.
+A public subscription raised £85,000 to purchase the score for the Bodleian Library, Oxford, after its exporthad been blocked by the British Reviewing Committee on the Export of Works of Art.

 The manuscript has a unique allegorical prologue, with characters who do not feature in the opera; this is believed to indicate that the version was performed, or intended to be performed, for a Royal audience.